sarahdayan/next.js/examples/with-mdx-remote/README.md

 - ~1000 pages: 60.73s
 - ~5000 pages: 539.88s (~9m)

 Unsurprisingly, fetching from the filesystem twice results in significant slowdowns.
-It can be a concern for scaling to tens of thousands of pages.
+It can be a concern for scaling to thousands of pages.

 ## Contemplated solution